|

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-However, the term 'sûph' (סוּף) is adequately explained by the Red Sea's ample seaweed that fed large herds of dugong* (sea cows) for centuries (Dugong still survive there today, though in greatly reduced numbers).
-It is far more likely that this grazing distinctive gave its name to the Red Sea.
-(Some scholars, ignoring the Egyptian use of 'yam', regard 'suph' as derived from the Hebrew 'sôph', meaning 'end', and so a sea at the 'end' or southern extremity of Palestine – a different method leading to a similar identification). |
+However, this term 'sûph' (סוּף) is adequately explained by the Red Sea's ample seaweed which fed the large herds of dugong* (sea cows) for centuries (Dugong still survive there today, though in greatly reduced numbers).
+It is far more likely then that this grazing distinctive gave its name to the Red Sea.
+(Sadly some scholars, ignoring the Egyptian use of 'yam', regard 'suph' as derived from the Hebrew 'sôph', meaning 'end', and so a sea at the 'end' or southern extremity of Palestine – a different method leading to a similar identification, but which still does not fit customary language use based on travel/trade experience,). |

 |